hfrankel/movies-app/README.md

 - In the MovieInput component, implement state so the input element is now controlled

+### 4 - API Call

+- We now want to have the ability to make an API call to the OMDb API by searching for a movie and having that movie's details render on the page
+- We will implement a simpler version first then refactor later but for now make the API call from your MovieInput component.
+The user should type in the input field then press enter and the relevant movie details should render below
+- Sign up for a free API key at http://www.omdbapi.com/apikey.aspx

 ## Available Scripts

 In the project directory, you can run: